rhomobile/rhomobile-docs/eb/en/edge/api/BottomCommandArea.md

 In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation:

 * elements.js

+> Note - this file either needs to be on the device in a relative folder from where your HTML page is, or it must be copied to your web server appropriately.

+	:::html
+    <script type="text/javascript" charset="utf-8" src="elements.js"></script>;

 ### API Usage
 This API does not use the `EB` namespace.
 It is simply referenced using the API name: